Battle of Vienna: Staging the battle

-In an effort to stop the siege, the relief army of Poles and Imperial forces would rush to prepare a response.
-Despite the multinational composition of the army and the short space of only six days, an effective leadership structure was established, centred around the king of Poland and his heavy cavalry (Polish Hussars).
+In an effort to stop the siege, the relief army of Poles and Imperial forces rushed to prepare a response.
+Despite the multinational composition of the army and the short space of only six days, an effective leadership structure was established, centered around the king of Poland and his heavy cavalry (Polish Hussars).
 The Holy League settled the issue of payment by using all available funds from the government, loans from several wealthy bankers and noblemen and large sums of money from the Pope.
 The Habsburgs and Poles also agreed that the Polish government would pay for its own troops while still in Poland, but that the Emperor would fund them once they crossed into imperial territory.
-However, the Emperor would recognize Sobieski's claim to first rights of plunder of the enemy camp in the event of a victory.
+However, the Emperor recognized Sobieski's claim to first rights of plunder of the enemy camp in the event of a victory.